marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 secret/mysql-secret          Opaque                                3      3m18s
 {% endhighlight %}

-Notice that we can see all the kubernetes object of the architecture.
+Notice that we can see all the Kubernetes object of the architecture.

-If you want to navigate the aplication using the frontend:
+If you want to navigate the application using the frontend:
 {% highlight bash %}
 kubectl port-forward service/starevent-frontend 8080
 {% endhighlight %}
 and open a page from the browser [http://127.0.0.1:8080](http://127.0.0.1:8080)

-Let's show the prometheus UI, forwaring its service:
+Let's show the Prometheus UI, forwarding its service:
 {% highlight bash %}
 kubectl port-forward service/prometheus 9090
 {% endhighlight %}